August 01, 2017 • 2 min read

-We pair program most of the time at Hashrocket, and as a result I've been pair programming almost every workday for nearly three years.
-I've seen when it works, when it doesn't, and how it challenges people.
-And I've learned something: pairing is hard work.
+We pair program most of the time at Hashrocket, and as a result, I’ve been pair programming almost every workday for nearly three years.
+I’ve seen when it works and how it challenges people.
+And I’ve learned something: pairing is hard work.

 When you’re pair programming, your ideas and instincts are under almost constant (friendly and professional) assault.
 The choices we make are informed by many personal factors; my preferences are not objective truths.
 Reasonable people can disagree and persuasively argue against almost every one of them.
 Ask somebody else to attach their name to a commit, and you’re going to get conflict.
 Conflict is tiring, and so this makes pair programming hard work.

 Likewise, when you’re pair programming, your direction as a team is under constant review.
 As consultants whose livelihood relies on adding value, my pair and I are continually challenging our direction.
 Will this feature help get us to market?
 Is it MVP, or is it unnecessary scope?
 What is the easiest-to-install/best-maintained/most pragmatic tool to solve this problem?
 Not a day goes by with a pair where these questions aren’t rehashed again and again.
 Again, it’s worthwhile work that is nonetheless exhausting.